jlchang/2024-09-20-unix-shell/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" section of
-<a href = "{{ site.incubator_lesson_site }}">the lesson homepage</a> for instructions to follow
+Please check <a href = "https://jlchang.github.io/2024-05-09-Unix_Shell_pilot/#terminal-setup">the "Setup" section</a>
-to obtain the software and data you will need to follow the lesson.
+of the lesson homepage for instructions to obtain the software and data you will need to follow the lesson.
 {% endif %}